Police and crime commissioner: Criticism

+In 2017, the Greater Manchester Police and Crime Commissioner was replaced by the Mayor of Greater Manchester and the role of West Yorkshire Police and Crime Commissioner was absorbed by the mayor of West Yorkshire in 2021.
+In 2019, both the Metro Mayor of the Liverpool City Region and the Mayor of the West Midlands advocated taking over the police and crime commissioner roles in their respective areas.

+In November 2025, the Home Office stated that less than 20% of voters could name their PCC, and Home Secretary Shabana Mahmood described the system as a "failed experiment".

+Planned abolition

+In November 2025, the UK government announced plans to abolish PCCs in England and Wales by 2028, citing low public awareness and limited effectiveness.
+The Home Office stated that the move would save £100 million over the current parliament, with £20 million a year redirected to front-line policing.
+The responsibilities of the currently extant PCCs would be transferred to elected mayors or local council leaders once their current terms end.
+Policing Minister Sarah Jones stated that the system had "failed to live up to expectations" and weakened local accountability.
+The move was criticised by one current commissioner that it risked creating an "accountability vacuum" in UK policing.

+The Police Federation of England and Wales welcomed the announcement, with chairwoman Tiff Lynch saying the "tens of millions of pounds" PCCs cost should instead be used to fund the police.

 List

 The following is a list of all the police and crime commissioners, As of May 2024.

 England

 The City of London Police Committee, chaired by James Thomson, oversees the City of London Police.

 Wales

 Scotland

 In Scotland, the Scottish Police Authority serves in a similar capacity for Police Scotland.

 Northern Ireland

 In Northern Ireland, the Northern Ireland Policing Board fulfils a similar role for the Police Service of Northern Ireland.

 Non-geographic authorities

 The British Transport Police Authority, Ministry of Defence Police Committee and Civil Nuclear Police Authority oversee the British Transport Police, Ministry of Defence Police and Civil Nuclear Constabulary, respectively.